chazlarson/Plex-Meta-Manager-Wiki/home/guides/scheduling.md

    ![task-scheduler](task-scheduler/04-basic-task-02.png)

-6. Specify the first date and time PMM should run at and then select "Next".
+6. Specify the first date and time at which PMM should run and then select "Next".

    ![task-scheduler](task-scheduler/04-basic-task-03.png)